cemkeylan/minit/README.md

 minit - mini init
 =================

-A small init daemon inspired by sinit[1] with basic halting capabilities.
+A small init daemon forked from [sinit] with basic halting capabilities.

+It is considered complete and stable, and will not be worked upon.

 Building and installing
 -----------------------